brightbytes/sql-cms/README.md

 - dump repo: in rake tasks section

-## FAQ

-Q: Why isn't this repo a gem?

-A: It is quicker for me to make changes and deploy them by keeping this as an application for now.
-That is, I need to use and change this application relatively frequently, and I'd rather not deal with the extra steps of releasing a new version of a gem and updating the app to us it for every change I make.
-However, there is probably tooling that would automate CD of this repo as a gem: once I have a chance to figure it out, this repo will become a gem.

 ## Run Management

 This application uses Sidekiq via Active::Job for parallelization of Runs, Transform groups, and DataQualityReports.

-Details may be found in `app/jobs/`.
+To monitor Sidekiq locally or once deployed, click on Admin | Sidekiq in the application.

 ## Demo Workflow

-This application comes with a rather lame Demo Workflow that was ported from an ancestral app.
-There, it was a pre-requirement-specification Demo Workflow intended to be sufficiently complex to test the application.
-In and of itself, it's meaningless, but it does provide a few limited examples of how to use this system, and also serves to quickly validate that a production application is set up correctly.
+This application comes with a rather pathetic Demo Workflow that was ported from an ancestral app.

+In that application too, it was a pre-requirement-specification Demo Workflow intended to be sufficiently complex for basic validation and testing.

+In and of itself, it's meaningless, but it does provide a few limited examples of how to use this system, and is also used by the test suite.

-A rake task is provided for uploading the demo files to s3; you may use it as follows:
+Furthermore, after seeding into a production application, it may be used to quickly validate that the deployment succeeded.
+For that purpose, a rake task is provided for uploading the demo files to s3; its usage is as follows:

 ```
-rake demo:upload_to_s3['s3://bucket/path/you/want/']
+rake demo:upload_to_s3['s3://bucket/path/to/files/']
 ```

+Note that the WorkflowConfiguration for the Demo Workflow will need to be configured with the corresponding s3_bucket_name and s3_file_path.

 ## Heroku Deployment